yegor256/micromap/README.md

 <!-- benchmark -->

-As you see, the highest performance gain is achieved for maps that are smaller than ten keys.
+As you see, the highest performance gain was achieved for the maps that were smaller than ten keys.
-For a map of just a few keys, the gain is enormous (most probably due to compiler optimizations).
+For the maps of just a few keys, the gain was enormous (most probably due to compiler optimizations).

 ## How to Contribute